lazybark/go-tls-server/README.md

 A practical example of how it works you can find in [go-cloud-sync](https://github.com/lazybark/go-cloud-sync).

-Connection benchmarks are located at [v3/conn/conn_bench_test.go](https://github.com/lazybark/go-tls-server/blob/main/v3/conn/conn_bench_test.go)
+Connection benchmarks are located at [v3/conn/conn_bench_test.go](https://github.com/lazybark/go-tls-server/blob/main/v3/conn/conn_bench_test.go).
+They're done via mock TLS connection and w/r ops are performed in memory.
+But it's still a good place to compare with other solutions.

 Cert & key for **Server** & **Client** can be generated via [go-cert-generator](https://github.com/lazybark/go-cert-generator).